Sagar-CK/Sagar-CK/README.md

-Ranging from app dev to computer vision, you will often find me doing something :p.
+Ranging from app dev to ML/NLP/CV, you will often find me doing something :p.

 * 🌍  I'm based in Netherlands and Germany
 * 🖥️  http://sagarspace.com